|

 important requirement in any telescope, even before clear aperture.
 I have

-learned that I need a portable telescope that I can transport to dark sky
+learned I need a portable telescope that I can transport to dark sky

 viewing sites.
-I have learned that I do not like go-to (computerized) mounts on
+I have learned I do not like go-to (computerized) mounts on

 my telescopes.
 I live in a singlewide manufactured home where storage space is

 at a premium, so that is also a factor.
-Most of all, I have learned that a
+Most of all, I have learned a

 telescope that is hard to use doesn't get used.
 Last, and perhaps most